 Appalachiosaurus montgomeriensis had a long, narrow skull with a shallow jaw and probably short, stunted arms with two fingers.
 Although the forelimbs of Appalachiosaurus are poorly known, large tyrannosaurids are characterised by proportionally small forelimbs and two-fingered hands, so it's believed that's the case for this species.
-Early reconstructions gave it long arms with three fingers, but they been corrected.
+Early reconstructions gave it long arms with three fingers.

 Similar to the arrangement in the Asian Alioramus altai, this North American tyrannosaur had six low crests along the top of its long snout.

-Although discovered in 1982, it wasn’t until 2005 that palaeontologists determined that the type specimen represented an entirely new genus and species of small tyrannosaurid dinosaur and first used the name Appalachiosaurus montgomeriensis.
+Although the original specimen was found in 1982, it wasn’t until 2005 that palaeontologists determined that the material represented an entirely new genus and species of small tyrannosaur, naming it Appalachiosaurus montgomeriensis.